HomeBlog Home

 9. Finish the Floor

-You may finish the floor whenever you want, but doing it last can help you avoid damage from other building materials.
+You may finish the floor whenever you want, but doing it last can help avoid damage from other building materials.
 Installing a subfloor before the flooring is the best way to increase warmth and keep moisture out.
 Here are steps to follow when you are creating a subfloor and finishing the flooring:

 1. Examine the floor for hills or dips.
 Fill dips deeper than 3/16th of an inch with a self-leveling compound, and make sure you let that dry per instructions